 Follow the Journey

-Dr. Benjamin had a taste of Chicago’s healthy schools as she visited Nathanael Greene Elementary School along with representatives from the Healthy Schools Campaign.
+Former Surgeon General Dr. Regina Benjamin had a taste of Chicago’s healthy schools as she visited Nathanael Greene Elementary School along with representatives from the Healthy Schools Campaign.
 Dr. Benjamin spent the day with students, members of Parents United for Healthy Schools, local leaders and volunteers to experience work Chicago schools are doing to create healthy learning environments.
 She chopped fresh salad greens with 5th graders, planted vegetables in the school garden with 2nd graders and joined students in indoor recess activities.
 She met with parents from around the city to discuss parent-led involvement in healthy schools.
 At lunch, Dr. Benjamin met with local leaders to enjoy a healthy meal that was developed by students as part of the Cooking Up Change competition.

-Read more about the Surgeon General’s visit on the Department of Education’s blog post, Surgeon General Tastes Healthy Schools’ Recipe in Chicago.
+Read more about the Former Surgeon General’s visit on the Department of Education’s blog post, Surgeon General Tastes Healthy Schools’ Recipe in Chicago.

 - Metropolitan Detroit Interfaith Meeting on the National Prevention Strategy, hosted by Project Healthy Living and Second Ebenezer Church.
 Dr. Benjamin spoke about the National Prevention Strategy, and a panel of four local faith leaders, faith-based health care organizations, and consumer advocates discussed opportunities to promote prevention and preventive services within faith communities.